OpenRoberta/openroberta-lab/README.md

   * javascript resources for blockly (see: http://code.google.com/p/blockly/)
   * controller and models written in Javascript, which implement the GUI

-To run specific tests, use `mvn test` with the `-Dtest=` option to specify the test name and `-DfailIfNoTests=false` to avoid a failure if a test of such name is not present in every sub-project of the repository.
-Example:

-    mvn -Dtest=de.fhg.iais.roberta.syntax.codegen.PythonVisitorTest -DfailIfNoTests=false test

-If the tests report broken dependencies, make sure to run `mvn clean install` first.
+To run tests, use `mvn test`.
+Running `mvn clean install` will make a stable, reproducible build. first.

 #### Blockly